anmolmathur/contest/QUICKSTART.md

 - Use simple passwords for testing (e.g., "password")
 - Create at least 6 users to form one complete team
 - Remember to create the three judge accounts
+- You can create test teams without worrying about the 5-team limit
+- Judges will approve only the final 5 competing teams

 ### 2. Create a Team